cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 specific constraints {{LBB20}}:

-- that HMAC is indifferentiable from a random oracle, which for HMAC-SHA-256 has been shown in {{DRS+13}}, assuming the compression function underlying SHA-256 is a random oracle, which it is indifferentiably when used prefix-free.
+- that HMAC is indifferentiable from a random oracle, which for HMAC-SHA-256 has been shown in {{DRS+13}} when the compression function underlying SHA-256 is a random oracle, which is a regular assumption in the literature.

 - the values of HKDF's `IKM` input do not collide with values of `info` `||` `0x01`.
 This MUST be enforced by the